 As the sun descended, the water changed colors.
 A cool darkness crept over the ocean.
 The moon became a spotlight in the night sky.

-I looked into the midnight sky and the stars winked at me.
-It was about 2am and I was filled with so many questions.
-I decided to grab a kayak from the clubhouse and star for the water.
+I looked up at the stars and they winked at me.
+It was 2am and I was filled with so many questions.
+I decided to grab a kayak from the clubhouse and started for the water.

 The first few waves were heavy and intense.
-I worried for a moment I would fall into the water.
+I worried for a moment I would fall in.
 I felt a chilling uneasiness in the darkness.
-I couldn’t see anyone or anything on the beach nor the water.
+I couldn’t see anyone on the beach or anything on the water.

-I let my apprehension sit and after I got past the first few waves, the rocking subsided and it became very peaceful.
-I tilted my head back and gazed up into the celestial sphere.
+I let my apprehension sit.
+After I got past the first few waves, the rocking subsided and it became very peaceful.
+I tilted my head back and gazed up into the celestial sphere

-I felt the pull of the sky and a sense of curiosity.
-I thought of every place I have ever traveled and the how the sky had witnessed my every triumph and failure.
+I felt the pull of the moon and a sense of curiosity.
+I thought of every place I have ever traveled.
+I thought of the Sky as my witness for every triumph and failure.

 I wondered if my silly stupid life made a difference.
-Maybe like the star, all I was, was a twinkling spec in the universe.
+Maybe like the stars, all I was, and am is a twinkling spec in the universe.